-If you have a hybrid, electric or small 4-cylinder engine, your car may be quieter.
+Your car may be quieter if you have a hybrid, electric, or small 4-cylinder engine.
 On the other hand, Ferraris can produce over 100 decibels in first gear.

 When you have your windows down, there’s nothing between you and the sound of the engine.
 In addition, the car vibrates as it moves, producing even more noise.

 Wind resistance adds to the noise mix.
 The swoosh and whistling sounds of wind moving across your vehicle can significantly increase the noise level even if you have a quieter car.

 A study performed by the Henry Ford Hospital Department of Otolaryngology found that cyclists are exposed to 85 decibels of wind resistance at just 15 miles per hour.
 However, if a cyclist gets up to 60 MPH, the sound is as loud as 120 decibels.

 A car has even more wind resistance than a bicycle.
 So when asking, Is driving with the windows down bad for hearing?
 The answer is an emphatic “yes.”

 The sound is magnified every time another vehicle passes you, even on a 4-lane highway.
 Not only do you hear the engine of the other car, but you also hear their wind resistance.